Construction of higher-dimensional ALF Calabi-Yau metrics: Introduction

 After Yau's celebrated confirmation of Calabi conjecture \cite{Yau78} which implies the existence of a Ricci-flat K\"ahler metric on a compact K\"ahler manifold satisfying certain condition, there have been many works on non-compact Calabi-Yau metrics.
 Among those works, a particular class introduced by Hawking \cite{Hawking:1976jb}, namely gravitational instanton, is of special interest.
 They are complete hyperk\"ahler 4-manifolds with a decaying curvature at infinity.

-Under the assumption of finite energy, the gravitational instantons are classified into four types according to their `dimension $m$ at infinity' (see \cite{sun2021collapsing}).
-We have ALE ($m=4$), ALF ($m=3$), ALG ($m=2$) and ALH ($m=1$) gravitational instantons.
-(See also \cite{Chen-Chen1} for a classification under the assumption of faster than quadratic curvature decay.
-In this case it means that the metric is locally asymptotic to a $\mathbb{T}^{4-m}$-fibration over $\mathbb{R}^m$ near the infinity).
+Under the assumption of finite energy, the gravitational instantons are classified into four types according to their `dimension $m$ at infinity' (see \cite[Section 6.4]{sun2021collapsing} for the precise definition of the following spaces).
+We have ALE ($m=4$), ALF ($m=3$), ALG and ALG* ($m=2$), ALH and ALH* ($m=1$) gravitational instantons.
+(See also \cite{Chen-Chen1} for a classification under the assumption of a faster than quadratic curvature decay.
+In this case, it means that the metric is locally asymptotic to a $\mathbb{T}^{4-m}$-fibration over $\mathbb{R}^m$ near the infinity).

 The gravitational instantons have been very well understood.
-Examples of ALE gravitational instanton are found by Eguchi and Hanson \cite{Eguchi:1978xp}, Gibbons and Hawking \cite{Gibbons-Hawking78} and Hitchin \cite{Polygonsandgravitons}.
-A complete classification of ALE gravitational instantons is given by Kronheimer \cite{Kronheimer1, Kronheimer2}, showing that ALE gravitational instantons are crepant resolutions of $\mathbb{C}^2/G$ where $G$ is a finite subgroup of $SU(2)$.
-As for ALF gravitational instantons, examples of cyclic type, known as multi-Taub-NUT metrics, are constructed by Hawking \cite{Hawking:1976jb}, while Cherkis and Kapustin \cite{Cherkis-Kaupstin1, Cherkis-Kaupstin2} find the dihedral type.
+Examples of ALE gravitational instantons are found by Eguchi and Hanson \cite{Eguchi:1978xp}, Gibbons and Hawking \cite{Gibbons-Hawking78} and Hitchin \cite{Polygonsandgravitons}.
+A complete classification of ALE gravitational instantons is given by Kronheimer \cite{Kronheimer1, Kronheimer2}, showing that ALE gravitational instantons are crepant resolutions of $\mathbb{C}^2/G$ where $G$ is a finite subgroup of $\SU(2)$.
+For ALF gravitational instantons, examples of cyclic type, known as multi-Taub-NUT metrics, are constructed by Hawking \cite{Hawking:1976jb}, while Cherkis and Kapustin \cite{Cherkis-Kaupstin1, Cherkis-Kaupstin2} find the dihedral type.
 The cyclic type is classified by Minerbe \cite{Minerbe} and then a complete classification of ALF instantons is given by Chen and Chen \cite{Chen-Chen2}.